-Jessica Nelson, RDN, CPT, writes the ultimate guide on what to eat before and after workouts.
+Wondering what to eat before a workout?
+Jessica Nelson, RDN, CPT, writes the ultimate workout nutrition guide—including what to eat before and after a workout.

+Why are carbs so important for your pre-workout nutrition?
 Carbohydrates are the primary fuel source for our bodies.
-As our bodies digest carbs we convert them into glucose.
-Glucose is stored as glycogen in the liver and muscles.
-It is then used for energy when blood glucose is depleted.
+As our bodies digest carbs, we convert them into glucose, which is stored as glycogen in the liver and muscles.
+That glycogen is then used for energy when blood glucose is depleted (which happens during exercise).
 Glycogen stores will deplete faster or slower depending on what type of exercise you are doing.

-Muscle glycogen is what powers short, high intensity physical activity.
+Muscle glycogen is what powers short, high-intensity physical activity.
 This includes volleyball, basketball, tennis, sprinting, or weight lifting.
-Similarly, when exercise exceeds 60 to 90 minutes at a moderate intensity level, glycogen is used up.
+Similarly, when exercise exceeds 60 to 90 minutes at a moderate intensity level, your glycogen stores will likely be used up.

-For that reason, not providing your body with adequate carbohydrates before exercise can affect your energy output and endurance.
-Workouts that last several hours like hiking, long distance running, or cycling will use a mix of glucose, glycogen and fat for fuel.
-Lower intensity activities with a long duration such as walking will use more body fat for fuel – and less stored glycogen.
+For that reason, not providing your body with adequate carbs before your workout can affect your energy output and endurance.
+Workouts that last several hours like hiking, long-distance running, or cycling will use a mix of glucose, glycogen, and fat for fuel.
+Lower intensity activities with a long duration such as walking will use more body fat for fuel and less stored glycogen.

-Just be sure to eat carbohydrates that are easy to digest before exercising.
-That means looking for sources that are lower in fiber.
-This includes banana, bread with honey, low-fat granola, or a sports bar.
+Just be sure to eat carbohydrates that are easy to digest (also known as quick carbs) before your workout.
+That means looking for carbohydrate sources that are lower in fiber (which slows down the digestion process).
+This includes bananas, bread with honey, low-fat granola, or a sports bar.

-While carbohydrates serve as the primary fuel source for your body, eating adequate protein and fat before exercise is just as important.
-Protein before exercise will give your body energy, slow down carbohydrate digestion, and serve as a secondary source of fuel.
-Good protein sources include lean meats, low-fat yogurt. cheeses, nuts, and peanut butter.
+While carbohydrates serve as the primary fuel source for your body, eating adequate protein and fat before your workout is just as important.
+Protein before your workout will give your body energy, slow down carbohydrate digestion, and serve as a secondary source of fuel.
+Good protein sources to eat before exercise include lean meats, tofu, low-fat yogurt, cheeses, nuts, and peanut butter.

-Fats are beneficial because they help you feel satiated, add flavor to the meal, and are fuel for longer workouts.
-However, eating too much fat – or greasy, fried or processed foods – may cause stomach upset.
-Generally, fats take longer to digest, so it is best to have fats with a meal at least a few hours ahead of time.
+Fats are beneficial to have before exercise because they help you feel satiated, add flavor to the meal, and are fuel for longer workouts.
+However, eating too much fat–or greasy, fried, or processed foods–may cause an upset stomach during your workout.
+Generally, fats take longer to digest, so it’s best to have fats with a meal at least a few hours ahead of time.

 No matter what type of exercise you are engaging in, fueling beforehand is essential.
-If you’re planning to workout for more than 60 minutes, a well-rounded meal two to four hours before will provide your muscles with energy, satisfy hunger, and allow for digestion to take place.
-You may also want to consider a high-energy snack that is easily digested 30 to 60 minutes before your workout to maximize your energy stores.
-I also recommend drinking water with the meal or snack.
+If you’re planning to work out for more than 60 minutes, a well-rounded meal two to four hours before will provide your muscles with energy, satisfy hunger, and allow for digestion to take place.
+To maximize your energy stores, you may also want to consider a high-energy snack that is easily digested 30 to 60 minutes before your workout.
+I also recommend drinking water with the meal or snack to prevent dehydration.

-Pre-workout meals should be anywhere from 500-600 calories, provide plenty of carbohydrates, a good amount of protein (aim for 15-20g), and some fat.
-Be wary of high sodium or processed sugary foods which may also cause gut distress if you eat them too soon before a workout.
-The exactness of your macronutrient needs differ from person to person, but here are a few meal examples to get you started.
+Pre-workout meals should be anywhere from 500 to 600 calories, provide plenty of carbohydrates, a good amount of protein (aim for 15 to 20 grams), and some fat.
+Be wary of high-sodium or processed sugary foods, which may also cause gut distress if you eat them too soon before a workout.
+The exactness of your macronutrient needs differs from person to person, but here are a few examples of what to eat before a workout:

 - Yogurt smoothie, fresh fruit, and low-fat granola